How Do You Make Crystallized Honey Liquid Again

-We are notwithstanding months abroad from the 2014 honey harvest and in that location are a few bottleswarped_beeline of dear left from 2013…but they have all started to crystallize.
+We are notwithstanding months abroad from the 2014 honey harvest and in that location are a few bottles of dear left from 2013…but they have all started to crystallize.
 Most people know that y'all can re-liquify crystallized honey with warm water.
 I figured if warm h2o works, hot water will work better.
 I boiled a kettle of water and then I placed a bottle of love into a bowl with the hot water.
 The bottle, made of plastic, became… more plastic.
 It morphed from a classic beeline shape into a shorter baggy round blob (see picture of bottles shown on border).
 I can't imagine that this improved the honey's taste.
 Don't do it.

 This got me thinking.
 What is the best way to re-liquify beloved?
 I did what most people do in a situation similar this – I went to the Cyberspace with questions.
 And I found a lot of really bad answers.